-Knowledge of how to obtain help when needed is a key aspect of a public health agency's preparation and planning for a healthcare outbreak response.
-To receive prompt assistance and ensure that adequate patient protections are quickly put in place, healthcare facilities should be reminded of requirements and thresholds for reporting potential outbreaks as soon as the outbreak is suspected and not wait for an outbreak to grow.

-In general, public health agencies should begin escalation by requesting assistance from the public health agency at the next jurisdiction level (e.g., local public health agencies should contact the state and state public health agencies should contact CDC).
-State public health agencies have communicable disease or HAI/ AR programs that can be contacted directly; if unable to locate contact information directly, call the general agency number or the 24/7 on-call person for the agency.
-Public health agencies can contact CDC for technical assistance related to healthcare outbreak investigations via email (haioutbreak@cdc.gov) or by phone using the CDC 24/7 emergency response number (800-CDC-INFO).
+Knowledge of how to obtain help when needed is a key aspect of a public health agency's preparation and planning for healthcare outbreak response.
+Healthcare facilities should be reminded of requirements and thresholds for reporting potential outbreaks as soon as the outbreak is suspected and to not wait for an outbreak to grow, in order that they may receive prompt assistance and to ensure adequate patient protections are promptly put in place.
+In general, public health agencies should begin escalation by requesting assistance from the public health agency at the next jurisdiction level (e.g., local public health agencies should contact the state, state public health agencies should contact CDC).
+State public health agencies have communicable disease or HAI/AR programs that can be contacted directly; if unable to locate contact information directly, call the general agency number or the 24/7 oncall person for the agency.
+Public health agencies can contact CDC for technical assistance related to healthcare outbreak investigations at haioutbreak@cdc.gov, or at the CDC 24/7 emergency response number (800-CDC-INFO).